jrenzodorado/time_tracker/README.md

 > [!IMPORTANT]
-> Note that the microservices and this application is deployed in a free web hosting service, delay occurs on first login/registration attempt.
+> Note that the microservices and this application are deployed in a free web hosting service, delay occurs on first login/registration attempt.

 # Time Tracker